-Foreign watches with British hallmarksCopyright © David Boettcher 2006 - 2017 all rights reserved.
+Foreign Watches with British HallmarksCopyright © David Boettcher 2005 - 2024 all rights reserved.

-NB: I am not talking about watches where the movement was imported bare and put into a British made case.
-The Dennison Watch Case Company of Birmingham made cases for imported American and Swiss movements, and of course these were British made cases.
-Many gold cases were manufactured in Britain and fitted with Swiss movements as a result of the imposition of high import duties during the Great War.
-The cases that I am talking about on this page were manufactured abroad, mainly in Switzerland, and hallmarked in Britain with traditional British hallmarks, including the lion passant on sterling silver and the crown on gold.
+This is different from the practice of bare movements being imported and put into British made cases.
+Right from its foundation in 1874 the Dennison Watch Case Company of Birmingham made cases for imported American and Swiss movements.
+Many gold cases were manufactured in Britain and fitted with Swiss movements as a result of the imposition of high import duties during World War One.
+The cases discussed on this page were manufactured abroad, mainly in Switzerland, and hallmarked in Britain with traditional British hallmarks, including the lion passant on sterling silver and the crown on gold.
 They were then fitted with foreign movements, either in England or in Switzerland.

 It was perfectly legal at the time for foreign gold or silver watch cases to be assayed and hallmarked in a British assay office.
-In fact it was required by British law that all gold and silver items should be hallmarked before being put on sale.
+In fact, it was required by British law that all gold and silver items should be hallmarked before being put on sale.
 But for many years gold and silver watches had been imported without being hallmarked.
-This was not legal, but the customs authorities didn't realise this, and the people who should have done something about it, the assay offices and in particular the Goldsmiths' Company in London, knew about it but took no action.
+This was not legal, but the customs authorities misinterpreted the law, and the people who should have done something about it, the assay offices and in particular the Goldsmiths' Company in London, knew about this but took no action.

 Rather perversely this situation changed around 1874 when foreign manufacturers started to get some watch cases assayed and hallmarked in British assay offices.
 English watchmakers then raised strong objections to British hallmarks appearing on the cases of foreign watches, even though this was perfectly legal and should have been done all along.
 The English watchmakers claimed that it was being done so that British customers would be deceived and think that foreign watches were actually made in England, and therefore pay a higher price for them than they otherwise would.